nuodb/nuodb-insights/stable/README.md

 ## Configuration Parameters

-The `Insights` Helm Chart has a default [`values.yaml`](insights/values.yaml) parameter file that contains configuration parameters specific to that chart.
+The `insights` Helm Chart has a default [`values.yaml`](insights/values.yaml) parameter file that contains configuration parameters specific to that chart.
 For configuration options please see the [Insights Helm Chart Readme](insights/README.md).

 ## Deployment Steps